adeveloperdiary/DeepLearning_MiniProjects/GoogLeNet/readme.md

 http://www.adeveloperdiary.com/data-science/computer-vision/imagenet-preprocessing-using-tfrecord-and-tensorflow-2-0-data-api/

 ### Data Augmentation
-There were only 2 types of data augmentation used.
-Following Data Augmentations are implemented using the albumentations library in the `GoogLenetNet.transformation.py` file.
+There were only few types of data augmentation used.
+Following Data Augmentations are implemented using the albumentations library in the `GoogLeNetNet.transformation.py` file.

 #### Training Data Augmentation
 1. Random Crop of 224x224
     - Original paper used center crop, I will be using Random Crop here.
 2. Mean RGB Normalization ( Like AlexNet, ZFNet )
+3. Horizontal Flip
+4. Random 90 Degree Rotation

 #### Testing Data Augmentation
 1. Random Crop of 224x224 ( Same as training )